microcipcip/gridy/README.md

 You can install Gridy either by including the [CSS file](https://github.com/microcipcip/gridy/tree/master/dist), or directly by adding the [SASS files](https://github.com/microcipcip/gridy/tree/master/src) in your project.

-Head to the [Customization section](https://microcipcip.github.io/gridy/#!/customization) to learn more about the advanced configuration with SASS.
+Head to the [Customization section](https://microcipcip.github.io/gridy/#!/customization) to learn how to customize the grid with SASS.

 ## Usage